less/less-docs/content/usage/command-line-usage.md

 ### Server-Side and Command Line Usage

-The binary included in this repository, `bin/lessc` works with [Node.js](http://nodejs.org/) on *nix, OSX and Windows.
+The binary included in this repository, `bin/lessc` works with [Node.js](http://nodejs.org/) on *nix, OS X and Windows.

 **Usage**: `lessc [option option=parameter ...] <source> [destination]`